 Getting Help

-For help, click the question icon at the top right of your home screen for a list of options.
+Select the question (?) icon at the top right of your home screen for a list of support options.